 Procurement of Experimental Animals

-A total of sixty 4-week-old broiler chicks used in this study were obtained from OJB farm in Awka in Anambra State and transported to the study site in a perforated carton to aid aeration.
+A total of sixty 4-week-old broiler chicks used in this study were obtained from OJB farm in Awka, Anambra State, and transported to the study site in a perforated carton to aid aeration.

 Management of Experimental Animals

-In the site, the birds were intensively managed in an improvised metabolic cage of four-tier cage structure.
-Each cage of length 2 m, breadth 2 m and height 2 m, were used to house five birds.
+The birds were intensively managed in an improvised four-tier metabolic cage.
+Each cage of length, 2 m, breadth, 2 m, and height, 2 m, were used to house five birds.
 The cage sides were covered with wire gauze to allow ventilation and the floors were made from wood to enable sweeping out of droppings.
 During this experiment, the birds were subjected to similar managerial and sanitary conditions, so that only the source of variation is the drinking water treatment.
 The chicks were given coccidostat on arrival for two days and was allowed to acclimatize for 7 days after which they were given Lasota vaccine.

 Experimental Design

-The birds were fed with conventional livestock feed for seven days, so as to acclimatize to the new environment before they were given the experimental treatment.
-The experimental design comprises 4 treatments with 3 replicates each and 5 birds per replicate.
+The birds were fed with conventional livestock feed for seven days, so as to acclimatize to the new environment before they were given the experimental diets.
+The experimental design comprised 4 treatments with 3 replicates each and 5 birds per replicate.
 The completely randomized block design was used for this study.

 Source of treatments

-The commercial feed (top feed) used for this study was obtained from Eke market, Awka, Anambra State.
-The honey used was purchased from the Honeybee Research Center of the Department of Zoology while the vitamin C was purchased from Gauze Pharmacy both in Nnamdi Azikiwe University, Awka Anambra State.
+The commercial feed (Top feed®) used for this study was obtained from Eke market, Awka, Anambra State.
+Nigeria.
+The honey used was purchased from the Honeybee Research Center of the Department of Zoology while the vitamin C was purchased from Gauze Pharmacy both in Nnamdi Azikiwe University, Awka Anambra State, Nigeria

 Experimental Treatments

-The broilers were given similar broiler starter and finisher feed (Table 1) but with variation in the quantity of honey and Vitamin C dissolved in their drinking water.
+The broilers were given similar broiler starter and finisher feed (Table 1) but with variation in the quantities of honey and vitamin C dissolved in their drinking water.
 The Treatment 1 assigned to broilers in cage A contained no honey and no vitamin C in their drinking water.
 Treatment 2 was assigned to broilers in cage B which contained only 5 ml of honey.
 Treatment 3 was assigned to broilers in cage C which contained only 100 mg of vitamin C. Treatment 4 was assigned to broilers in cage D which contained 5 ml of honey and 100 mg of vitamin C. Each treatment was replicated three times.

 Table 1: Nutrient Composition of Experimental Basal Diet (25 kg)